anna-marie-vos/Python-introduction/README.md

 * to uninstall: sudo apt-get remove mysql-workbench
 * then: sudo apt-get purge mysql-workbench

+## to use a .env file
+* install the dotenv module: sudo pip install dotenv

 ## Using MySQL
 * to make database: sudo mysql -u root -p
 * to get help file type in terminal: 'help;' or '\h' for help.
 Type '\c' to clear current input statement